 A little oasis in Mayfair

 Now I've found the perfect haven among the peaceful squares of Westminster to resume counselling face-to-face.
-I'm situated just down the road from the Handel House in Brook Street in a lovely house in Davies Street.
+I'm situated just down the road from the Handel/Hendrix House in Brook Street in a lovely house two minutes from Bond Street tube.
 My room overlooks its inner courtyard.
-In this high-ceilinged, airy room I shall be offering Couples Counselling as well as seeing insured self-funded clients for one-to-one psychotherapy.
+In this high-ceilinged, airy room I offer Couples Counselling as well as seeing insured self-funded clients for one-to-one psychotherapy.